Disorder, entropy and harmonic functions: Polynomial growth harmonic functions

-\begin{proof}[Proof of Theorem~\ref{finite dimension}] We aim to prove that the space of harmonic functions $u$ such that $|u(x)|\leq \Cc\Dd(\rho,x)^k$ for every $x\in G$ is finite dimensional.
-Consider an environment $G$ satisfying \VdG{} and \PG{}.
-Let $\cc_2$ and $\cc$ be large enough so that the two previous lemmas hold true.
+\begin{pf*}{Proof of Theorem~\ref{finite dimension}} We aim to prove that the space of harmonic functions $u$ such that $|u(x)|\leq \Cc\Dd(\rho,x)^k$ for every $x\in G$ is finite dimensional.
+Consider a rooted graph $G$ satisfying $(\mathit{VD})_G$ and $(P)_G$.
+Let $\mathbf{c}$ be large enough so that the two previous lemmas hold true.
 On the set of harmonic functions on $\Bb_\rho(n)$, a scalar product between two functions can be defined by